It's the first thing that people notice when they pull in front of your home, and it's the first thing that welcomes your guests: the front door!

 About The Author

-Maurcia H. is a seasoned writer with 20-plus years of publishing experience which includes 10 traditional print books, three book collaborations; more than 100 ghostwritten books.
+Maurcia H. is a seasoned writer with 20-plus years of publishing experience which includes 10 traditional print books, three book collaborations, and more than 100 ghostwritten books.
 Specializing in both how-to pieces as well as industry oriented articles, Maurcia has written press releases, blog posts and articles for a variety of construction companies.